Charles-Kaminski/S-GUIDs/README.md

 ### “So you’re telling me there’s a chance”

-This is the criticism I hear most often, so I'm going go into a bit more detail.
-Linked here is an entertaining 2 minute video on the challenges of [communicating probabilities](https://www.youtube.com/watch?v=-3QldN3EnBI).
+This is the criticism I hear most often, so I'm going go into a bit more detail here.
+Also, linked here is an entertaining 2 minute video on [the challenges of communicating probabilities](https://www.youtube.com/watch?v=-3QldN3EnBI).

 The math quantifies the non-zero probability, no matter how small, there will be a collision; meaning two identical S-GUIDs will be generated.
 The math here isn’t telling us to worry.
 It’s telling us not to worry.